 But we were ever so grateful that, in the end, the sun came out and returned to be on our side giving us plenty of time to explore not only the overlook but the lake itself as well! 🙂

-As we rounded the corner and drove over our last mountain peak before arriving to our next destination, Yamdrok Lake shown bright as day in all her beauty.
-Even from the elevation we were sitting at, we could see the turquoise blue waters shimmering against the suns rays.
+As we rounded the corner and drove over our last mountain peak before arriving at our next destination, Yamdrok Lake shown bright as day in all her beauty.
+Even from the elevation, we were sitting at, we could see the turquoise blue waters shimmering against the sun’s rays.

 Sure, it may have been cloudy for the time being, but from my prior knowledge of living in the Rocky Mountains of Aspen, I knew that mountain weather is very unpredictable and could easily change on a dime.

 Parking the Land Rover at the first scenic overlook, we stepped out of the car and were welcomed with a very, very cold wind followed by some snow.
 All the local Tibetans had stepped inside the makeshift building to take cover giving us an opportunity to take pictures without being haggled by anyone.
 It was quite nice, for a change, although the pictures didn’t come out quite as great as I would have liked.

 Although the view was spectacular, we couldn’t bare taking in the view as after it snowed the weather changed yet again to where the Yamdrok Goddess starting throwing hail at everyone in the area.

 Glancing out over the lake and seeing blue skies in the distance, I quickly motioned for everyone to return to the car so we could get a chance of possibly enjoying the Lake with optimal weather conditions.
 And sure enough, as we passed through the grasslands and down the windy road, the weather cleared up giving us this spectacular view!